wp-plugins/slickr-flickr/readme.txt

 * Uses "slickr-flickr" shortcode to make adding a Flickr show as easy as possible
 * Works well in posts, pages and text widgets in the sidebar, at different sizes, with portrait and landscape photos
 * Sorts photos by date, title or description
-* With or without captions, descriptions and links back to Flickr
+* With or without captions, and links back to Flickr (decriptions stopped working with Wordpress 3.) - under investigation)
 * With manual or autoplay slideshows
 * Works with various LightBoxes
 * Works with jQuery Galleria to display photos in a slideshow/gallery combo
 * See http://slickr-flickr.diywebmastery.com for tutorials and support on using the plugin